bacalhau-project/bacalhau/docs/examples/data-engineering/image-processing/index.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bacalhau-project/examples/blob/main/data-engineering/image-processing/index.ipynb)
 [![Open In Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/bacalhau-project/examples/HEAD?labpath=data-engineering%2Fimage-processing%2Findex.ipynb)

 In this example tutorial, we will show you how to use Bacalhau to process images on a [Landsat dataset](https://ipfs.io/ipfs/QmeZRGhe4PmjctYVSVHuEiA9oSXnqmYa4kQubSHgWbjv72/).
-However, before we do that, this notebook shows you how to use Bacalhau to process images using a [much smaller subset](https://cloudflare-ipfs.com/ipfs/QmeZRGhe4PmjctYVSVHuEiA9oSXnqmYa4kQubSHgWbjv72).
-This is useful for testing and debugging your code.

 Bacalhau has the unique capability of operating at a massive scale in a distributed environment.
 This is made possible because data is naturally sharded across the IPFS network amongst many providers.
 We can take advantage of this to process images in parallel.